Non-Markovian renormalization of optomechanical exceptional points: Conclusions

 In this work, we showed that non-Markovian mechanical dissipation shifts the exceptional-point location in optomechanical systems.
 Using a pseudomode-based Markovian embedding of the effective drift dynamics, we derived analytical corrections and parametric conditions for the memory-renormalized exceptional point and quantified its deviation from the standard Markovian prediction.
 While the induced shifts in detuning and coupling are modest for realistic parameters, their impact on the eigenvector structure is substantial.
 In particular, the Petermann factor shows that even a small memory-induced displacement strongly suppresses the divergent nonorthogonality when the system is tuned to the Markovian calibration rather than to the true non-Markovian singularity.
 This highlights that observables sensitive to eigenvector nonorthogonality can provide an effective probe of non-Markovian effects on exceptional points.

 We further showed that these memory-induced modifications appear directly in the optical reflection spectrum through the dressed mechanical susceptibility, producing a measurable change in the optomechanically-induced-transparency dip.
-Structured mechanical dissipation thus affects both the location of the exceptional point and the associated interference response, the latter manifesting in the form directly measurable in experiments.
-Our results therefore highlight that environmental memory should be included in the calibration and interpretation of exceptional-point phenomena in optomechanical systems whenever non-Markovian effects are non-negligible. \\
+Structured mechanical dissipation thus affects both the location of the exceptional point and the associated interference response, the latter manifesting in a form directly measurable in experiments.
+Our results therefore highlight that environmental memory should be included in the calibration and interpretation of exceptional-point phenomena in optomechanical systems whenever non-Markovian effects are non-negligible.
+Future work may explore the extension of these ideas to structured phonon reservoirs with frequency-comb-like structure \cite{Qiu_2024_a}, as well as to the non-Markovian collective emission of giant emitters \cite{Qiu_2024_b}.\\

-\textbf{Acknowledgements:} A.G. thanks Malay Bandyopadhyay for inspiring discussions.
+\textbf{Acknowledgements:} We are grateful to the anonymous referees for their constructive comments which have led to a substantial improvement of the paper.
+A.G. thanks Malay Bandyopadhyay for inspiring discussions.
 M.B. thanks the Air Force Office of Scientific Research (AFOSR) (FA9550-23-1-0259) for support.

 \begin{widetext}